Skip to main content

 What is omnichannel?

-Omnichannel is a customer experience strategy that integrates all of a brand's sales and communication channels - such as a website, mobile app, social media, and physical stores - into one seamless, consistent experience.
+Omnichannel is a customer experience strategy that integrates all of a brand's sales and communication channels, such as a website, mobile app, social media, and physical stores, into one seamless, consistent experience.
 Unlike multichannel approaches where each channel operates independently, omnichannel ensures a shopper's journey flows smoothly across every touchpoint.
-For e-commerce SEO, this means optimizing product content and visibility consistently across every channel where customers discover and buy.
+The goal is to remove friction so customers can move between channels without losing context or consistency.

 What is omnichannel marketing?